jakoch/rasterizers/UPSTREAM-ISSUES.md

 ## Swiftshader

 - cmake build + cmake install do not build vk_swiftshader.dll
-  - building in the main folder builds all third-party tools, but not the library itself.
+  - Building in the main folder builds third-party tools, but not the library itself.
-  - To build the main library one has to specify "--target "vk_swiftshader".
-Good job.
+  - To build the main library one has to specify `--target "vk_swiftshader"`.
   - Expected: configure + make + install, drops the main library into the install folder.

   ```